nickserv/danamccurdy.com/_posts/2022-03-09-that-lonesome-valley.md

 image: 'https://i.imgur.com/uAHX476.png'
 ---
-sometimes we need to bleed a little before we can heal
+sometimes we need to bleed a little before we can begin to heal

-sometimes a scab is a protection we no longer need, and ripping it off becomes the way forward
+sometimes a scab is a protection that is no longer needed, and ripping it off becomes the only way forward

 being with the pain we were hiding from is the path to reclaiming our power,